matloff/TidyverseSkeptic/README.md

 Another featured Tidyverse package, the *functional programming* (FP)-oriented library **purrr**, has 177 functions.
 Again the point about complexity applies.
-Even more importantly, top university Computer Science Departments have shifted away from teaching their introductory programming courses using functional programming paradigm to the more traditional Python, in part because they deem FP to be more abstract and challenging.
+Even more importantly, top university Computer Science (CS) Departments have shifted away from teaching their introductory programming courses using functional programming paradigm to the more traditional Python, in part because they deem FP to be more abstract and challenging.

 An interesting discussion of the topic is in [Charavarty and Keller](https://www-ps.informatik.uni-kiel.de/~mh/reports/fdpe02/papers/paper15.ps.gz).